efrecon/influx-backup/README.md

     backup.tcl -mode csv -host influxdb -period -1 -root /mnt/external \
                -dst "%date%/%db%" -accept "*example*" -latest ""

-There will be as many CSV files as there are dataseries, and these will be roughly named as the series (this is the default of an option called `-basename`) and compressed using `gzip`.
+There will be as many CSV files as there are dataseries matching `*example*`, and these will be roughly named as the series and compressed using `gzip`.
+The final name of the files on disk is controlled by the default of an option called `-basename` and uses a default character set coming from `-charset`).

-### Accumulated CSV conversion
+### Accumulated CSV Conversion

 Provided you have a dataserie called `example` in a database called `db` that is updated every hour, the following command would generate an uncompressed CSV